BCI-Buddy/bci-buddy-gpi/README.md

 6. When loading is done, src/lib/vm-manager-hoc.jsx dispatches the `DONE_LOADING_VM_WITH_ID` action.
 This transitions the state from `LOADING_VM_WITH_ID` to `SHOWING_WITH_ID`.
 7. The `SHOWING_WITH_ID` state.
 Now the project appears normally and is playable and editable.

-## Donate

-We provide [Scratch](https://scratch.mit.edu) free of charge, and want to keep it that way!
-Please consider making a [donation](https://www.scratchfoundation.org/donate) to support our continued engineering, design, community, and resource development efforts.
-Donations of any size are appreciated.
-Thank you!